-Campfires are usually permitted, in the provided fire rings only, between April 15 and November 30 but fire restrictions may be imposed at any time and without notice.
+Campfires are usually permitted, in the fire rings provided, but fire restrictions may be imposed at any time and without notice.
 Bring your own firewood.
 When fire restrictions are in place campfires must not be lit and any appliance powered by burning solid fuel must not be used.

 Campers´ own liquid or gas fuel barbeques, stoves and heaters can be used at any time, unless a total fire ban has been declared (see Department of Fire and Emergency Services).